How to Cook Bacon in the Oven

 - Store extra cooked bacon in the refrigerator for up to 5 days.
 I like to cook bacon ahead of time to add to breakfast sandwiches.
 (Warm the bacon in the microwave or in a skillet.)
 You can also crumble cooked bacon on top of soups and salads.
 Yum!

-Best Bacon Recipes
+Best Recipes with Bacon

 - Spinach Salad with Bacon and Eggs